trevor-gituru/loansasa/contracts/loan_sasa_token/README.md

     + Takes in `amount` to transfer
     + If account has `INSUFFICIENT BALANCE` a panic occurs
     + Else the amount is transfered to receipient's account.
+    + Emit the `Transfer` event on success.

+#### 5. Buy LST via ETH
+Users will be able to buy LST currrenly only via ETH at an exchange rate of 1 ETH: 1000 LST
+- Add `openzeppelin` dependecy to use the Disatchers to access ETH contract
+- Create a `buyTokens` state fn that:
+    + Takes in `amount` of ETH paid.
+    + Checks if they have approved the contract to transfer above funds from etherium else panics with  `ACCOUNT HASNT APPROVED ETH TRANSFER`
+    + Transfers the ETH tokens from client to contract account
+    + Transfer the equivalent `LST` from contract account to client

 ## Resources
 - [ERC 20](https://docs.openzeppelin.com/contracts/3.x/api/token/erc20#ERC20-name--)